tuket/web_hugo/content/posts/2022-08-05-explosion-decals.md

 I'm not an artist, and I work alone in this game, so I aimed for a procedural technique.
 We will make use prodedural noise.

-Directional decals project along one direction, radial decals project in all directions.
+Directional decals project along one direction, spherical decals project in all directions.
 Think of directional lights vs point lights.

 <img src="/img/explosion_decals/diag_0.svg" width="80%"/>